Adriana Lisboa: Biography

 Adriana Lisboa has lived in Brazil, France, New Zealand and the United States.
 She graduated from the Federal State University of Rio de Janeiro (Unirio) with a BFA degree in Music, and has a MFA in Brazilian Literature and a PhD in Comparative Literature from Rio de Janeiro State University (Uerj).
 She was a visiting scholar at the International Research Center for Japanese Studies in Kyoto, at the University of New Mexico and at the University of Texas, Austin.
 In 2014 and 2017 she was a writer in residence at the University of California, Berkeley.

 Lisboa previously worked as a musician.
 She started to make a living singing Brazilian music in France at age eighteen, and afterwards was a flautist and music teacher in Brazil.

 Also a translator working with the English, French and Spanish languages, she has translated into Portuguese the fiction, poetry and nonfiction of Emily Brontë, Margaret Atwood, José Lezama Lima, Marguerite Duras, Maurice Blanchot, Cormac McCarthy, Jonathan Safran Foer, and Robert Louis Stevenson, among others.

 Lisboa is a vegan and an animal rights advocate.
+She has explored this subject in her fiction and poetry.